 How to Track Software Metrics?

-It's critical to make measurement easy to collect, or else it won't be done.
+It's important to make measurement easy to collect, or else it won't be done.
 Make software metrics useful to the software development team so that they can work more efficiently.
-Measuring and analysing doesn't have to be time-consuming or inconvenient when it comes to writing code.
-A number of critical qualities should be present in software metrics.
+Measuring and analyzing doesn't have to be time-consuming or inconvenient when it comes to writing a line of code.
+Several important qualities should be present in software metrics.
 They ought to be:

 - Simple and programmable